joemunene-by/sentinelpulse/DEPLOYMENT_GUIDE.md

 - Use a backend proxy for API calls
 - Or use Vercel/Netlify serverless functions
 - See `src/api/README_API.md` for details
+- **Note:** If using backend, make sure CORS is configured for your frontend domain

+### Backend Connection Issues

+**Frontend works without backend:**
+- The frontend automatically falls back to real APIs or mock data
+- Set `VITE_USE_BACKEND=false` if you don't want to use backend
+- Backend is completely optional

+**If using backend:**
+- Make sure backend is deployed and accessible
+- Check `VITE_API_BASE_URL` points to correct backend URL
+- Verify CORS allows your frontend domain
+- Check backend logs for errors

 ## 📝 Post-Deployment